Skip to main content

 Where will I see ePlan on my own project?

-Most owners run into ePlan during the design or plan-check phase.
+Most owners run into ePlan during the design or plan-check phase — specifically inside schematic design or permit submittal.
 Your project manager flags it on the schedule, walks you through what the city expects, and confirms documentation is in place before the inspection that depends on it.

 Does ePlan cost extra?